ResourceDataInc/TransportationHub/README.md

   * S3 - storing data on the cloud
   * Glue - data catalogs and ETL jobs
   * Athena - moderate sized queries

-OThe main data streaming tool is Confluent Kafka and the main data warehousing tool is Snowflake.

 # Table of Contents
 1. [Running](#topic-1)